-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: In-Network \$35 copay for Level 1 Outpatient physician services for the diagnosis and physician services to treatment of diseases and injuries of the eye, including diagnose and treat diseases treatment for age-related macular degeneration.
+Original and conditions of the eye.
+Medicare doesn't cover routine eye exams (eye refractions) \$44 copay for all other for eyeglasses/contacts. physician services to For people who are at high risk of glaucoma, we will cover •

-- \$35 copay for Level 1 physician services to diagnose and treat diseases and conditions of the eye. - \$44 copay for all other physician services to diagnose and treat diseases and conditions of the eye. - \$0 copay for Medicare-covered glaucoma screening. - \$0 copay for diabetic retinal exams. - \$0 copay for one pair of eyeglasses or contact lenses after each cataract surgery. - Basic frames will be covered up to the Medicare fee schedule amount. - Basic lenses will be covered in full based on the prescription.
+- one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract • surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - diagnose and treat diseases and conditions of the eye. - \$0 copay for Medicare-covered glaucoma screening. - \$0 copay for diabetic retinal exams. - \$0 copay for one pair of eyeglasses or contact lenses after each cataract surgery. - Basic frames will be 0 covered up to the Medicare fee schedule amount. - Basic lenses will be о covered in full based on the prescription.
 Additional items (e.g., anti-glare or transitional coatings) will not be covered.

-Eye refractions performed solely for the purpose of prescribing eyewear are not frames or contacts participating provider to receive in-network benefits, please contact
+Eye refractions performed solely for the purpose of prescribing eyewear are not covered under our plan's Medicare-covered Vision Care benefits.